Check privacy settings when using Docker on macOS

 Set file and folder access rights

-The reason we could not access it in our environment was because the “Desktop Folder” was unchecked, as shown in the screen capture.
+We could not access it in our environment because the “Desktop Folder” was unchecked, as shown in the screen capture.

-This time, we happened to be working on the desktop folder.
+This time, we are working on the desktop folder.

 Let's share this post !